Originally published Demeber 15th, 2022

 Traffic Activity

 It's not enough to know how many site visitors you have, with omnichannel presence and personalization schemes so normalized — though they're also generating increasing customer wariness.
 To reach the right balance, you'll need some consistency in gauging where customers are coming from, which helps you hone your marketing efforts in ways that land well with your customer base's expectations.
+Effective web analytics helps identify which marketing efforts are generating the most website performance gains.

 Before even getting tricky, though, measuring site traffic patterns is a prerequisite for comparing them to future patterns as you make other adjustments.
 Traffic analysis mainstays include traffic levels, peak traffic times, and customer geolocations (although the latter must be taken with a grain of salt, as an estimated 31% of total web users sometimes use proxies).